Do your research

 You should also think about what you want to be doing in 5 or 10 years time, as your future plans may affect the choices you need to make this year.

 Take a look at the Year 11 calendar that will help you with your research.
-It is broken down into each term of Year 11 and shows you what you need to do and when.
+It's broken down into each term of Year 11 and shows you what you need to do and when.

 Staying in learning until the age of 18

-Don't forget that although you are now required to stay in education or training until you are 18 this doesn't mean that you have to stay on at school.
+Don't forget that although you have to stay in education or training until you are 18 this doesn't mean that you have to stay on at school.

 All 16 and 17 year olds in Norfolk are guaranteed an offer of an appropriate place in learning through the September guarantee.
 This means that you'll definitely be able to continue learning after Year 11 whether you go on to sixth form, college, an apprenticeship, traineeship or work with training.